Sometimes, all I need is a spoonful of strength.

 - It could be worse…it could always be worse;

-- I understand why my leg pain is worsening and I know to lower my expectations of my physical capabilities even further;
+- I understand why my leg and back pain is worsening and I know to lower my expectations of my physical capabilities even further;

-I know, without a shadow of a doubt, my strict daily rest patterns are integral to reducing the intensity of muscle pain in my legs and to prevent bleeds.
+I know, without a shadow of a doubt, my strict daily rest patterns are integral to reducing the intensity of my pain.
 Note to self….do not try to miss them!!

 A Spoonful of Strength